 It is a HUGE commitment.
 Don’t start them if you can't keep them going.
 Also, you need to define the purpose of them otherwise they can turn into something completely different.

-Consumer Goods Example
+Consumer Goods Daily Huddle Example

 I reached out to Vic Kennet, Founder/CEO of Kerusso, a leading Christian clothing company selling to over 100 countries and over 5,000 retailers, to find out more about how his team is implementing daily huddles.
-Vic uses his daily huddle time for department leaders to share any core values sightings, sync up on what each person is working on (including the top priority for the day), communicate yesterday’s result on each department's daily number, and let the team know if anyone is stuck.
+Vic uses his daily huddle meeting for department leaders to share any core values sightings, sync up on what each person is working on (including the top priority for the day), communicate yesterday’s result on each department's daily number, and let the team know if anyone is stuck.
 Following this department leader huddle, some of the leaders have a separate huddle for their teams.
 Vic encourages the team to stand, so they don’t get too comfortable, and emphasize the purpose of the meeting: to share information and expose issues, reducing the need for pop up meetings, unscheduled interruptions, and lots of back and forth e-mails.

 Here’s what Vic had to say about the daily huddle rhythm in his company: